 Links between processing efficiency and age

-use a series of Bayesian linear regressions to explore the quantitative relations between individual children’s age and real-time processing skills.
+In the next set of analyses, we use a series of Bayesian linear regressions to explore the quantitative relations between individual children’s age and real-time processing skills.
 Table 1 shows a summary of all four linear models that we report here.
-Mean accuracy scores, computed rover the 600– ms window from noun onset, were positively associated with age (β= 0.007, 95% HDI [0.002, 0.012]), indicating that older ASL learners were more accurate than younger children in fixating the target picture.
+Mean accuracy scores, computed rover the 600–2200 ms window from noun onset, were positively associated with age (β= 0.007, 95% HDI [0.002, 0.012]), indicating that older ASL learners were more accurate than younger children in fixating the target picture.
 Quantitatively, our model estimates an increase of 0.7% points for each month of age, meaning that over the course of one year the model estimates a ~8% point gain in accuracy on the VLP task.
 Moreover, the value of zero was not included in the 95% Highest Density Interval, providing evidence for a positive association between age and accuracy.